-Surety Bonds Iowa
+Surety Bond Iowa

 Surety bonds purchased in the state of Iowa are intended to provide a measure of protection for the company or organization requiring a contractor to buy the bond.
 In some ways, Bonds are similar to insurance, for instance in that monetary compensation can be gained if the terms specified in the bond are not fulfilled by the contractor.
-Unlike insurance though, the party being protected by a surety bond is not the party actually buying the bond, it’s the company or agency requiring purchase of the bond as a condition of employment.
+Unlike insurance though, the party being protected by a surety bond is not the party actually buying the bond, it’s the company or agency requiring purchase of a bond as a condition of employment.

 What is an Iowa Surety Bond?

 These bonds are contracts between three parties, known individually as the principal, the obligee, and the surety company, and each has a specific role in making bonds an effective means of conducting business.
-The principal purchases bond because he is required to do so by the obligee, and the surety company is a financial organization which sells the bond to the principal.
+The principal purchases bond because he is required to do so by the obligee, and the surety company is a financial organization which sells bonds to the principal.

 How Does a Bond Work?

-Since this can be a significant amount of money, it serves as a powerful incentive for the principal to deliver quality workmanship in compliance with terms of the bond.
+Since this can be a significant amount of money, it serves as a powerful incentive for the principal to deliver quality workmanship in compliance with terms within the bond.
 In addition, any claim made against the bond purchased by a principal would leave a black mark on his/her reputation, and future employment might be problematic because of the history of defaulting on bond terms.
 We would love to teach you how to get bonded in Iowa.
 [Contact our office today, and let NFP get you properly bonded.
 All bond types and amounts!]

-Common Types of Surety Bonds in IA
+Common Types Of Surety Bonds Iowa:

-There are two main categories of surety bonds which can be purchased in the state of Iowa: commercial bonds, and contract or construction bonds.
-Construction bonds are of the type specified in the electrical contracting project described above, and can actually include several subtypes such as performance bonds, bid bonds, site improvement surety bonds, and supplier payment surety bonds.
+There are two main categories of bonds which can be purchased in the state of Iowa: commercial bonds, and contract or construction bonds.
+Construction bonds are of the type specified in the electrical contracting project described above, and can actually include several subtypes such as performance bonds, bid bonds, site improvement bonds, and supplier payment bonds.

-The other main category of surety bonds has far more subtypes than the construction category, literally including hundreds of different types of surety bonds.
+The other main category of bonds has far more sub-types than the construction category, literally including hundreds of different types of bonds.
 It’s fair to say that this category takes in pretty much every kind of bond which is not of the construction surety type.
 Sureties in the commercial category are too numerous to list individually, but some of the more common types are the license and permit bond, court bonds, fiduciary bonds, fidelity bonds, public official bonds, and probate bonds.

-Industries that require surety bonds in IA
+Industries that require surety bond Iowa

 The reason bonds are such a central part of the construction industry is that there are so many individual contractors supplying services on construction jobs that there has to be some guarantee of quality workmanship and compliance with rules and regulations.
 Lacking this kind of assurance, probably very few construction jobs would be satisfactorily completed on time, on budget, and with a high standard of professional workmanship.